4 Sources

 Copy Link

 .
-The timing is strategic, as Chinese tech companies race to generate buzz during the holiday when hundreds of millions of Chinese gather with families in their hometowns3
+The TikTok creator's latest AI chatbot arrives just before the Lunar New Year holiday, positioning ByteDance among several Chinese tech companies hoping to generate buzz around new models during the festival period when hundreds of millions of Chinese gather in their hometowns4

 Source: Japan Times